 Arathel is the westernmost major settlement in Orbaal and a favored port for merchants headed through the Sea of Tirpal to the cities of western Hârn.
 The settlement's rulers, Clan Cyeen, have some Jarin blood and are relatively moderate with their subjects.
 Valhakar Tursi Cyeen seeks to establish colonies along Hârn's northern coast.

 The Arathel Castle article describes the settlement's history, government, religion, military forces, and economics and provides information about Valhakar Tursi Cyeen and his plans for colonization.
 Details are given for some of the local craftsmen and other locations in the village.
 A full description and color floor plans are given for the castle, along with color GM and player maps of the settlement.
-Includes 2 expansion Inns: The Drunken Hake and The Haakapik.
+Includes 2 inns: The Drunken Hake and The Haakapik.

 The Drunken Hake is an Inn located in Arathel, Orbaal.
 The article is formatted like the inns detailed in Inns of Hârn, COL #5091.